fuchs-fabian/Checkmk-Matrix-Notifications/README.md

 # Checkmk Matrix Notifications

-This script enables the integration of [Matrix](https://matrix.org) notifications in [Checkmk](https://checkmk.com/).
+This script enables the integration of [Matrix](https://matrix.org) notifications in [Checkmk](https://checkmk.com/), optionally with **E2E**.

 Notifications are usually sent via a Matrix group / room.

+> **E2E** is disabled by default as it requires additional steps to set up.
+However, you will find instructions below.
-> A nice representation of the messages with optional parameters has been highlighted here.
+> Great importance was also attached to an appealing display of messages with optional parameters.

+As I do not use Checkmk as a [Docker](https://www.docker.com/) container, I cannot guarantee that it will work.
+If you have any suggestions, improvements, etc., please open an issue or create a fork and don't hesitate to open a PR.

 ## Examples